milanconhye/StrongHold/README.md

 1. Create a new database and give it a relavant name to your project.
 2. Create a new table within the database and name it <b>usersDB</b>.
+3. Take note of the source url which links to this database, and remember your database username and password.
-3. Create your columns such that it matches the table below:
+4. Create your columns such that it matches the table below:

 Column Names                                    | Data Type & Length
 -------------                                   | -------------